-As a forester, you are charged with protecting and enhancing forest ecosystems and the social and economic benefits produced by forests.
-You work in the field collecting data on number and species of trees and other plants and animals, supervise tree plantings and tree harvest, manage forest ecosystems to benefit wood productions, wildlife and human use of forests.
+As a Forester, you are charged with protecting and enhancing forest ecosystems and the social and economic benefits produced by forests.
+You work in the field collecting data on number and species of trees and other plants and animals, supervise tree plantings and tree harvest, and manage forest ecosystems to benefit wood productions, wildlife and human use of forests.
 Foresters work in a wide variety of locations from wilderness (federal and state lands) to the largest cities (urban and tree care).
-An intial view of this variety can be viewed by visiting the following sites: